Balvattie Enclosed Settlement

 Aerial photography (see below) shows crop marks indicating the existence of a former enclosed and possibly defended settlement with several ditches and pits; field walking has found considerable amounts of medieval pottery and slag in the area.

 Current interpretation is that this may represent a late prehistoric or possibly medieval homestead surrounded by an outer ditch, to the south of Gilchrist church.
 Excavation will remove the topsoil and try and delimit and evaluate any surviving features.
 The site is close to another kettle hole (now full of wet marsh) and there may be a relationship between the site and the presence of standing water.
-The site was excavated in September 2018, see the Photo Gallery and Video Blog Post.

 Above: Gilchrist, oblique aerial view, taken from the NE, centred on the cropmarks of a possible enclosure and a round house (RCAHMS).